Improved device-independent randomness expansion rates using two sided randomness: Discussion of composability

 \section{Discussion of composability}

-Throughout this work we consider a composable security definition, which means that, except with some small probability, the output randomness can be treated as a perfect random string as part of any larger protocol.
-Composable security definitions involve a distinguisher who tries to guess whether the real protocol or a hypothetical ideal protocol are being run.
-This distinguisher is allowed access to all the systems an eavesdropper has access to, but is also assumed to learn whether or not the protocol was successful and the length of the final random string.
-This allows a small amount of information leak in the protocol and is the reason why the input strings ${\bf X}$ and ${\bf Y}$ cannot be reused without prior processing~\cite{CK2}.
-For instance, it would be easy to set up the devices such that they abort unless $X_1=0$ and so if the protocol passes it is known that $X_1=0$.
-If $X$ directly forms part of the output, then with probability $1/2$ one bit of the final output is known, which contradicts the security claim that the probability of distinguishing the output from perfect randomness is at most the soundness error.
-We also need to subtract a few bits from the size of the output to account for the number of bits of information conveyed by the length of the final string.
+Throughout this work we consider a composable security definition.
+These involve a distinguisher who tries to guess whether the real protocol or a hypothetical ideal protocol is being run.
+This distinguisher is allowed access to all the systems an eavesdropper has access to and is also assumed to learn whether or not the protocol was successful.
+The idea is that no matter what strategy the distinguisher uses, before the protocol is run the probability is at most $1/2+\epsilon_S$ that they can correctly guess whether the real protocol or the ideal is being run.